krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 zcat vmlinuz > vmlinux
 ```

-Next you will need to edit your config.txt
+Next you will need to edit your config.txt in my case I will edit using `nano config.txt`

 ```
 #edit config.txt